Pelagicore/qface/docs/motivation.rst

 Large Projects
 ==============

-In larger projects there is the need to interface a large set of operating services and make them available to QML.
-It is less about defining new visual items in C++ more about creating an abstraction of a service and make it available to the HMI developer inside QML.
+In larger projects there is the need to make available to QML a large set of operating services.
+It is less about defining new visual items in C++, more about creating an abstraction of a service and make it available to the HMI developer inside QML.

 This can be a challenge when you create many of these plugins and in the middle of the project you figure out you have issues with your current design.
 Or if the customer in the next project wants to use a different HMI technology.
 All the knowledge is inside these plugins.